Clubs and Activities

 Intramural Basketball

-Sponsor: Mark Scheurich and Aaron Godfrey
+Sponsors: Mike Haase and Aaron Godfrey

-Intramural Poms and Cheer
+Intramural Cheer

 6th grade girls are invited to join DMS poms and cheer.
 Intramural poms and cheer have no cuts, so everyone makes the squad.
 There are 8 practices and 8 games.
 Practices begin after Winter Break and games are held after school in March.
 8th grade cheerleaders will help coach the 6th graders throughout the season.